Sign in

 Manky Sally's

-Manky Sally’s is Moo Brew's new home, part of the MONA family and one of the coolest bars in Hobart to settle in for a cracking night out.
-A winning combination of nano-brewery, taphouse and luxuriously styled dive bar, it's sitting pretty right on Salamanca Place.
-Come in to marvel at the carpet, grab a pint with friends (or a Moorilla Estate drop), and devour a menu brimming with Tassie scallop skewers, Sichuan spiced olives and okonomiyaki, delving deep into its charismatic, moody surrounds.
+Manky Sally’s, Moo Brew's new home and part of the MONA family, is one of Hobart's coolest bars for a cracking night out.
+This winning combination of a nano-brewery, taphouse, and luxuriously styled dive bar sits proudly on Salamanca Place.
+Step inside to marvel at the unique carpet, enjoy a pint with friends (or a Moorilla Estate drop), and indulge in a menu brimming with Tassie scallop skewers, Sichuan spiced olives, and okonomiyaki, all while soaking in the bar's charismatic, moody surroundings.

 25 Salamanca Place, Hobart